bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Actually, I'm not even going to ask you about this anymore.
 I'll just preface this.
 So the way it works, Bitcoin Core releases a new version of the software every six months.
-And that means that every new future that was done within the six months is in Bitcoin Core.
+And that means that every new feature that was done within the six months is in Bitcoin Core.
 And that's, that means that's a new release.
-There is not a new release because there is a new future.
+There is not a new release because there is a new feature.
 There's just a new release and whatever is new is new.

 Sjors Provoost: 00:10:42